SNCF: United Kingdom

 In 2011 SNCF in partnership with Keolis, unsuccessfully bid for the InterCity West Coast franchise.
 In April 2017 SNCF took a 30% shareholding in a joint venture with Stagecoach Group and Virgin Group to bid for the West Coast Partnership that will operate services on the West Coast Main Line from May 2020 and the High Speed 2 line from 2026.

 In April 2019 Stagecoach were banned from bidding for any franchises including the West Coast Partnership which has meant that Virgin and SNCF have now had to withdraw from the shortlist.

 SNCF operations

 Since the 1990s, SNCF has been selling railway carriages to regional governments, with the creation of the Train Express Régional brand.
 SNCF also maintains a broad scope of international business that includes work on freight lines, inter-city lines and commuter lines.
 SNCF experts provide logistics, design, construction, operations and maintenance services.
-SNCF operates the international ticketing agency Oui.sncf, formerly Voyages-sncf.com and Rail Europe.
+SNCF operates the international ticketing agency SNCF Connect, formerly oui.sncf/Voyages-sncf.com and Rail Europe, previously Loco 2.